-When you’re looking to grow your business, and you want to hire a marketing person, who do you hire?
+Who do you hire when you’re looking to grow your business and want to hire a marketing person?
 Do you partner with an agency, hire a freelancer or hire an employee or virtual assistant to handle your marketing?
 Do you hire the cheapest person out there because they’re cheap?
 Do you invest in someone who has a lot of experience but is more expensive?
 How do you figure out who to hire when you need to hire someone to do something you don’t know how to do in the first place?
 The last thing you want to do is regret your decision because you find out you hired a fake marketing expert, not a true professional.
 Let me help you protect yourself and your business.

 There are lots of options when it comes to hiring someone to help with your marketing program.
-First, determine what you need help with and understand what skill-set that requires and try to get an understanding of what those skills might pay for a full-time job because that will help you determine what a fair consulting rate would be.
+First, determine what you need help with, understand what skill-set that requires, and try to understand what those skills might pay for a full-time job because that will help you determine what a fair consulting rate would be.

-If you need someone to set your marketing strategy, help identify your audience, establish your marketing messaging, determine if pricing is right, create a launch plan for a new business or product, those are critical marketing strategy tasks, and they require someone with a lot of experience to do them right.
-This is most likely going to be someone at a Marketing Director level or higher.
-This person will probably have 10+ years of experience and a minimum of a Bachelor’s Degree according to salary.com.
-The median salary for a Marketing Director is $174,685, up from $136,645 when I originally wrote this post in 2017.
+If you need someone to set your marketing strategy, help identify your audience, establish your marketing messaging, determine if pricing is right, or create a launch plan for a new business or product, those are critical marketing strategy tasks, and they require someone with a lot of experience to do them right.
+This will most likely be someone at a Marketing Director level or higher.
+This person will probably have 10+ years of experience and a minimum of a Bachelor’s Degree, according to salary.com.
+In 2022, the median salary for a Marketing Director is $174,685, up from $136,645 when I originally wrote this post in 2017.

-If you’re trying to hire someone to fulfill the Marketing Director level as a consultant, you should expect to pay $135-$190 per hour for their expertise.
+If you’re trying to hire someone to fulfill the Marketing Director level as a consultant, you should expect to pay $200-$250 or more per hour.
 A consultant’s rate should be 2-3x the salary they could earn working full-time for another company.
 The reason the cost is higher is to cover their taxes and health insurance and other benefits they’re responsible for as independent contractors.

-If you’re looking to hire someone and pay $20 or $40 an hour, it’s very unlikely you’ll get someone with this type of experience.
+If you’re looking to hire someone and pay $30 or $50 an hour, it’s very unlikely you’ll get someone with this type of experience.
 If someone is willing to work with you for significantly less than the estimated hourly consultant rate for the type of work you need they’re probably not a professional with experience in the field.
 The bottom 10% of Marketing Directors make $66 per hour, you're not going to get someone with their experience for $40 an hour.

 If you’re looking to build a new website or optimize the one you have for SEO, you want someone who has a strong background in that area because your website is one of your biggest assets for a company.